TalariaSoftware/ncmanager-help/minutes/abstentions.md

 that the minutes
 for neighborhood council
 board meetings
-specify how the neighborhood council counts abstentions.[^boncabstentions]:
+note how the neighborhood council counts abstentions.[^boncabstentions]:

 Most neighborhood councils